• Regional Healthcare Workforce Development

 Empowering High School Students to Pursue Healthcare Careers

-This year’s SLV AHEC summer high school health occupations programing is comprised of two parts.
-The first part, 2021 SLV AHEC Summer Health Careers Institute, will take place on June 8-9.
-For the second part on July 12-16, AHEC Health Occupations Promoting Equity Institute (H.O.P.E), local students will join students from all around Colorado virtually.
-Both will take place on Campus at Adams State University.
-All programming is FREE, in addition travel reimbursement is available to students traveling from outside of Alamosa.
+This year’s SLV AHEC summer high school health occupations programing takes place in July.
+AHEC Health Occupations Promoting Equity Institute (H.O.P.E), local students will join students from all around Colorado virtually.
+It will take place on Campus at Adams State University.
+All programming is FREE of charge, in addition travel reimbursement is available to students traveling from outside of Alamosa.

 • A FREE weeklong program for high school students interested in health care careers.